rive-app/rive-react/README.md

 #### Styles and Classes

 When rendering out a Rive component, in the DOM, it will show as a `<div>` element that contains the `<canvas>` element that powers the Rive animations.
 The purpose of the `<div>` element is to help control the sizing of the component.
 By default, the container has the following styles set on the `style` attribute:

 ```css
 width: 100%;
 height: 100%;
 ```

 If you decide to pass in a `className` to the Rive component, you will override these attributes, and you will need to either set these style attributes in your CSS associated with that `className`, or set your own sizing preferences.

 ### useRive Hook

-For more advanced usage, the `useRive` hook is provided.
-The hook will return a component and a [Rive.js](https://github.com/rive-app/rive-wasm) `Rive` object which gives you control of the current rive file.
+In many cases, you may not only need the React component to render your animation, but also the Rive object instance that controls it as well.
+The `useRive` hook provides both of these.
+This hook returns a component and a `rive` object which gives you control of the current Rive file.

+See more in the [JS docs](https://github.com/rive-app/rive-wasm) to understand what you can control with the `rive` object.

 ```js
 import { useRive } from '@rive-app/react-canvas';